liip/LiipMonitorBundle/README.md

         return $bundles;
     }

-If you want to enable the REST API provided by the bundle then add the following to your `routing.yml`:
+If you want to enable the REST API provided by the bundle then add the following to your `routing.xml`:

     _monitor:
-        resource: "@LiipMonitorBundle/Resources/config/routing.yml"
+        resource: "@LiipMonitorBundle/Resources/config/routing.xml"
         prefix: /monitor/health

 And finally don't forget to install the bundle assets into your web root: